 Exchanging of rings

 So with the love you feel in your hearts, you want to seal your vows by exchanging wedding rings.
-These precious rings are a symbol of unity (oneness), and the unbroken circle of love.
+These precious rings signify unity (oneness), and the unbroken circle of love.

 (Ring bearer, please come forward)